Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 Gol gappy | PaniPuri Recipe | How to Make Panipuri Recipe with step-by-step photos

-Pani Puri is a famous bite-size chaat consisting of a hollow, crispy-fried puffed ball filled with potato, chickpeas, chutney, and flavored water, usually tamarind or mint, and popped into one's mouth whole.
+Pani Puri is a famous bite-sized chaat consisting of a hollow, crispy-fried puffed ball filled with potato, chickpeas, chutney, and flavored water, usually tamarind or mint, and popped into one's mouth whole.

-Golgappa or Panipuri is a traditional savory snack sold by street vendors in Pakistan that originated in the country’s northern region and is now popular throughout South Asia and at Pakistani restaurants worldwide, Here is I prepared gol gappa with 2 types of flavored water ( khata pani) alongside meethi chutney, and used boiled chickpeas and potatoes.
+Golgappa or Panipuri is a traditional savory snack sold by street vendors in Pakistan that originated in the country’s northern region and is now popular throughout South Asia and at Pakistani restaurants worldwide.
+I prepared gol gappa with 2 types of flavored water ( khata pani) alongside meethi chutney, and used boiled chickpeas and potatoes.

 gol gappe recipe